 Group A or B

-No identified cause: If you cannot narrow down the error, we recommend rebuilding the report, checking for errors after each addition to the Report Objects and Query Filter.
+Solution: If you cannot narrow down the error, we recommend rebuilding the report, and checking for errors after each addition to the Report Objects and Query Filter.